gecko1134/AI-Sports_Complex_Optimizer/README.md

-# AI Sports Complex Optimizer
-Deployed with full module set.
-Main login: admin@venture.com / admin123
+# Venture North Admin Dashboard
+Production-ready suite with full functionality.
+Use `main_app.py` to deploy.